ahmedadham88/football-scoring-dashboard/README.md

     - When you start a game within another game
     - When you try to score a goal in a minute not between 0' and 120'
     - When you try to score a goal for a team that you did not define before
-  - **input error - please start a game through typing 'Start: &rsquo;Name of Home Team&rsquo; vs. &rsquo;Name of Away Team&rsquo;**, when you enter an unknown command and the game is not started
+  - **input error - please start a game through typing 'Start: 'Name of Home Team' vs. 'Name of Away Team'**, when you enter an unknown command and the game is not started

 ### Assumptions